 By a strictly classic definition, a doll must be at least 100 years old to earn the honor of being an antique.
 However, most doll collectors, doll dealers, and doll specialists consider any doll made before 1930 an antique.
 The main reason for this seemingly arbitrary cutoff date has to do with the porcelain factories in Germany that produced doll heads.
 These factories used the same molds to make porcelain doll heads from the 1880s throughout the 1920s, making it difficult to determine the exact age of some dolls of this period.
 It's interesting to note that at doll shows run by the National Antique Doll Dealers Association, vendors can exhibit dolls made prior to 1949, further complicating what is and isn't considered an antique doll.

-While they aren't antiques, Barbie dolls can be quite valuable.
+While they aren't antiques, a Barbie collector price guide shows these dolls can be quite valuable.
 Along with the typical rulings on antiques being at least a hundred years older than the current date, this doll-based definition means that all past and present Barbie dolls are considered vintage at best and modern at worst.
 Thus, if you're thinking about beginning a Barbie doll collection and don't want to look like a complete novice when you make your first few bids, make sure you don't refer to Barbies as antiques just yet.

 The Barbie Doll Eras